ChhandaviGowardhan/fintech-user-analytics/README.md

 ## 🚀 Overview

-This project simulates a real-world fintech product analytics workflow by analyzing user onboarding behavior, transaction activity, acquisition performance, and retention patterns.
+This project simulates a real-world fintech product analytics workflow by analyzing user onboarding behavior, transaction activity, acquisition performance, retention patterns, **customer segmentation, and campaign effectiveness**.

 The objective is to derive meaningful business insights that help improve user conversion, engagement, and long-term retention using Python, SQL, and Power BI.